BriannaLind/TeddyRooseveltNationalPark/index.md

 ## Exploring the map

-You can explore the map either
-- at full extent view via [link](map.html)
+You can explore the map either at full extent view via [link](map.html) or via map embedding below:

-or
-- via map embedding

 <iframe src="map.html" height="700" width="700"></iframe>